arnobt78/Home-Nursing-Care--React-FullStack/README.md

-## Sernitas Care - Home Nursing Service Provider
+## Sernitas Care - Home Care Nursing Service Provider

 Sernitas-Care is a dedicated home nursing service platform in Germany and an official member of the Sernitas-Groupe.
 The platform features React, Vite, TailwindCSS, and Framer Motion technologies.
 It showcases a modern, responsive, and user-friendly design that emphasizes nursing services, client testimonials, application details (powered by MongoDB, Prisma, and Zod), and contact options (through an SMTP server).